 Once a user is logged into the system, they always have the option to reset their passwords.

 Please Note!
 If you are creating users via API as the Superadmin, none of the configurations that you set in the Advanced Settings menu related to the password policy will be applied to the users created via API.

 As the Superadmin, you can manually change a user’s password, you can do so from the User Management page in your platform.
 Access your platform as the Superadmin, then access the Admin Menu from the gear icon in the top right corner.
 Press the Users item in the E-Learning section.

 Find the user in the list of users on the bottom half of this page, click the ellipsis menu at the end of the user’s row, then select Edit item in the dropdown menu.

 In the slideout panel, type in the new password into the corresponding text box, then retype it into the text field next to it.
 You need to confirm that all mandatory fields (marked with asterisks) are filled out as well.
 When you’re finished, press Update.
 The user must use the new password upon the next log into the platform.

 There are a few password restriction policies that are forcibly applied across all Docebo platforms.
 These policies cannot be changed.
 Passwords cannot contain:

 - Only sequences or repeated characters (12345678, 22222222, abcdefg)

 - Adjacent key placement (qwerty, asdfgh)

-- To ensure your platform’s security, the Docebo’s Support team cannot change the password of Superadmins.
+- To ensure your platform’s security, Docebo’s Help Desk team cannot change the password of Superadmins.
 As a Superadmin, you can change your password as any other user, as described in the dedicated article of the Knowledge Base.